-We have a sliding scale for our field trips, with the maximum fee capped at $100 per trip.
+We have a sliding scale for our field trips.
 Your fee will be noted when you fill out our application form.

 Checks should be received in advance, made payable to Civic Works, Inc. attn.
 Real Food Farm, 2701 St. Lo Dr., Baltimore, MD, 21213.
 Fees are fully refundable if trip is cancelled by Real Food Farm and in cases of extreme weather and/or emergency school closing.
 50% will be refunded if the trip is cancelled by the school.

 We are located on the Historic Lake Clifton High School Campus, 2801 St. Lo Drive, Baltimore, MD 21213.
 Visitors can park in the lot next to the three hoophouses at the front of the farm.
 Please visit our contact page for driving directions.

 Here at Real Food Farm we like to get our hands in the dirt come rain or shine, and we’re ready for field trips in almost any weather.
 We expect groups to arrive prepared for the weather, but also have sheltered places on the farm where we can do activities and stay protected.

 Urban soils can contain pollutants related to the land’s former use.
 We are continually testing for soil contamination and will keep students safe by containing farm visitors in the safest spaces.
 Please contact us with your questions or concerns.